michaelopes/theme_x/README.md

 ## Usage

-ThemeX a simple usage, only informe primary color and the magic happens
+ThemeX a simple usage.
+Only inform primary color and the magic happens

 #### Create a ThemeX instance
 ```dart